dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 but I leave these as an exercise for the interested reader.

 In Types and Programming Languages, chapter 3.2, we discover that there are two other mathematical definitions of the "set of all terms".
-The first one in definition 3.2.1 states that the set of _terms_ is the smallest set 𝒯 such that:
+The first one in definition 3.2.1 states that the set of _terms_ is the smallest set $$𝒯$$ such that:

 1. $$\{\texttt{true}, \texttt{false}, 0\} \subseteq 𝒯$$;
 2. if $$t_1 \in 𝒯$$, then $$\{\texttt{succ}\;t_1, \texttt{pred}\;t_1, \texttt{is_zero}\;t_1\} \subseteq 𝒯$$;